DeckofAdventures/TheGame/1_Mechanics/05_Vulnerabilities.md

    - Mechanic: Whenever you Draw to observe or react to something you weren't already aware of (e.g., Detection checks or Agility reactions), you draw with the Lower Hand.
    - Type: Minor

-### Knives

-- Name: Phobia
-   - Description: You can't shake it, there's just the terrifying fear that burdens you.
-   - Mechanic: Work with your GM to decide a fear you hold and the reason for that fear.
-This may be a fear of something concrete (e.g., spiders, fire) or something less tangible (e.g., being alone, going hungry).
-   - Type: GM Determined

 ### Backstory

 - Name: Savior